arjun-menon/hubdoc-take-home/README.md

       response value to `null` or `undefined`.
     * The only fields that must always have a value are `uploadedBy` and `uploadTimestamp`
+    * `processingStatus` should reflect the current state of the document after submission

 We have provided some bootstrap code that can accept a file upload.
 This template uses the following tech stack: